apache/hudi/rfc/rfc-56/rfc-56.md

 ![](figure2.png)

-As for current strategy showed by figure 2, we need to pay attention to the following two details:
+As for current strategy shown in Figure 2, we need to pay attention to the following details:

-Firstly, we will use the existing transaction mechanism to lock at the <strong>PartitionPath + "/" + fileID</strong>
-level before checking conflicts and before creating marker files.
+First, for the same partitionPath/fileId, only one writer can check and create the corresponding marker file at the same time to make sure no conflict is missed in race conditions.
+We propose to use the existing transaction mechanism to lock at the <strong>PartitionPath + "/" + fileID</strong> level before checking conflicts and before creating marker files.
 Take ZK locker as an example => `LockConfiguration.ZK_LOCK_KEY_PROP_KEY, partitionPath + "/" + fileId`.
-That is to say, for the same partitionPath/fileId, only one writer can check and create the corresponding marker file at the same time.

-In addition, during checking conflicts, we do not need to list all marker files in all directories, we can prune based on the current partition Path and fileID to avoid unnecessary list operations.
-For example(also shown in figure2), we are going to create maker file based on partition path 2022/07/01, and fileID ff26cb9e-e034-4931-9c59-71bac578f7a0-0.
-During marker conflict checking, we do not need to list all the partitions we have under ".temp".
-Just list marker files under
-$BasePath/.hoodie/.temp/instantTime/2022/07/01 and check if fileID ff26cb9e-e034-4931-9c59-71bac578f7a0-0 existed or not.
+In addition, during conflict detection, we do not need to list all marker files in all directories.
+Instead, we can prune the markers to check based on the current partition Path and fileID to avoid unnecessary list operations.
+For example (also shown in figure2), we are going to create maker file based on partition path 2022/07/01, and fileID ff26cb9e-e034-4931-9c59-71bac578f7a0-0.
+During marker conflict detection, we do not need to list all the partitions under ".temp".
+Listing marker files under $BasePath/.hoodie/.temp/instantTime/2022/07/01 and checking if fileID ff26cb9e-e034-4931-9c59-71bac578f7a0-0 existed or not are sufficient.

 ##### SimpleDirectMarkerBasedEarlyConflictDetectionStrategy

-Compared with `SimpleTransactionDirectMarkerBasedEarlyConflictDetectionStrategy`, the current strategy drops the steps of transaction including new transaction, begin transaction and end transaction.
-The advantages are that the checking speed is faster, and multiple writers will not affect each other.
-But the downside is that the conflict detection may be delayed.
+Compared with `SimpleTransactionDirectMarkerBasedEarlyConflictDetectionStrategy`, this strategy drops the steps of locking including new transaction, begin transaction and end transaction.
+The advantages are that the checking speed is faster, and multiple writers do not affect each other.
+The downside is that the conflict detection may be delayed till pre-commit stage.

-For example, when two writers detect PartitionPath1 + fileID1 at the same time, both writers will pass conflict checking and successfully create a marker, which conflict detection is delayed.
-If so, the conflict can only be found in the pre-commit conflict checking and fail writing.
+For example, when two writers detect PartitionPath1 + fileID1 at the same time, both writers pass conflict detection and successfully create a marker, in which conflict detection is delayed.
+If so, the conflict can only be found in the pre-commit conflict detection and fail writing.
 This leads to waste of resources, but don't compromise the correctness of the data.

-As we can see, all these direct based early conflict detection strategy need extra fs calling.
+As we can see, all these direct based early conflict detection strategy need extra FS calls.

 #### TimelineServerBasedWriteMarkers related strategy

 ##### AsyncTimelineMarkerEarlyConflictDetectionStrategy

-This design expands the create marker api on timeline server.
+This design expands the create marker API on timeline server.

 ![](figure3.png)

-As shown on figure3.
-For the client side, it will call create marker api, requesting to create markers.
+As shown in Figure 3, the client side calls create marker API, requesting to create markers.

-For the timeline server side, there is a MarkerCheckerRunnable thread, which will check the conflicts between current writer and other active writers at fixed rate.
-If any conflict was detected, this thread will async update the value of hasConflict.
+On the timeline server side, there is a MarkerCheckerRunnable thread, which checks the conflicts between the markers in memory created by the current writer and the markers persisted to the storage created by other active writers periodically.
+If any conflict is detected, this thread updates the value of hasConflict, which is used to respond to the marker creation requests.

-As for create marker API, hoodie will get and check the value of 'hasConflict' before create marker.

-We did a performance test for async conflict checker using local fs and two concurrency writers based on 1500+ inflight markers located in MARKER0~MARKER19.
-It will take 179ms to finish checking conflict.
+We did a performance test for async conflict checker using local FS and two concurrency writers based on 1500+ inflight markers located in MARKER0~MARKER19.
+It takes 179ms to finish checking conflict.

-Here we need to pay attention to two details:
+Here we need to pay attention to the following details:

 Firstly, There may be a concurrency issue between reading and writing the same MARKER file causing EOFException.
-In order to simplify the model, we think that the result is empty when catch any exception during reading specific MARKER and let the subsequent checker to make up for it.
-For example, writer1 will read writer2's MARKER0 file, but at this moment writer2 is overwriting MARKER0 file.
-Finally we will get empty set after writer1 reading writer2's MARKER0.
+In order to simplify the model, we return empty result of markers when catching any exception during reading specific MARKER and let the subsequent checker to make up for it.
+For example, writer1 reads writer2's MARKER0 file, but at this moment writer2 is overwriting MARKER0 file.
+Finally, we get empty result after writer1 reading writer2's MARKER0.
 In extreme cases, the delay of early conflict detection will also occur.
 Fortunately, we can adjust the frequency of the schedule according to the actual situation.

-Secondly, the marker checker runnable scheduled and selecting the candidate active instants, only the instant smaller than the current writer is selected for conflict detection.
+Secondly, the marker checker runnable only looks at the instants smaller than the current writer for conflict detection.
 This is to avoid two writers discovering conflicts with each other at the same time and failing together.
+Such conflict detection logic based on the instant time is consistent with the existing pre-commit conflict detection.

 ### [2] Check Commit Conflict: Why we still need to check commit conflict here?

-As we know, when a writer completes writing and commits, its corresponding marker information will be deleted immediately.
-So that, other writers will miss this kind of confliction.
+As we know, when a writer completes writing and commits, the corresponding markers are deleted immediately.
+Other writers miss the conflict detection if solely based on the markers.

 Let's take Figure 4 as an example

 ![](figure4.png)

 Writer1 starts writing data at time t1 and finishes at time t3.
-Writer2 starts writing at time t2, and will update a file already updated by writer1 at time t4.
-Since all marker information of writer1 has been deleted at time t4, such conflicts cannot be found in the stage of marker conflict detection until starting to commit.
-In order to avoid such delay of early conflict detection, it is necessary to add the steps of checking commit conflict during detection.
+Writer2 starts writing at time t2, and updates a file already updated by writer1 at time t4.
+Since all markers of writer1 have been deleted at time t4, such conflict cannot be found in the stage of marker conflict detection until starting to commit.
+In order to avoid such delay of early conflict detection, it is necessary to add the steps of checking commit conflict during the detection.

 ```
 1. Get and cache all instants before init write handler as set1.
-2. Create and reload a new activetiemline after finished marker conflict checking as set2.
+2. Create and reload a new active timeline after finishing marker conflict checking as set2.
 3. Get the diff instants between set1 and set2 as set3.
 4. Read all the changed fileIds contained in set3 as fileId set1
 5. Check if current writing fileID set2 is overlapped with fileId set1
 ```

 ### [3] Try to resolve conflict

-For now, the default behavior is that conflict write handlers will throw an `HoodieEarlyConflictDetectionException` which are running on executors.
-Also these tasks will be failed and retried.
+For now, the default behavior is that the write handlers with conflict throw an `HoodieEarlyConflictDetectionException` which are running on executors.
+These tasks then fail and the Hudi write transaction retries.

 As for HoodieDeltaStreamer, when we detect marker conflicts, corresponding writing task fails and retries.
 If the retry reaches a certain number of times we set, the current stage will fail.
 At this time, this behavior is consistent with the existing OCC based conflict detection.

 ## Configuration

-This RFC adds three new configs to control the behavior of early conflict detection
+This RFC adds a feature flag and three new configs to control the behavior of early conflict detection

 1. `hoodie.write.lock.early.conflict.detection.enable` default false.
 Enable early conflict detection based on markers.
 It will try to detect writing conflict before create markers and fast fail which will release cluster resources as soon as possible.
 2. `hoodie.write.lock.early.conflict.async.checker.batch.interval` default 30000L.
 Used for timeline based marker AsyncTimelineMarkerEarlyConflictDetectionStrategy.
 The time to delay first async marker conflict checking.